DrakeHunterK7/SOEN-341-Fall-2021-TEAM-300/README.md

 # SOEN-341-Fall-2021-TEAM-300

+## SOEN341- Team Project

-# Project Name: Stack Overflow Clone
+### - Name: Stack Bubbling

-#### - Description:
+### - Description:
-Stack Overflow clone with basic functionalities hosted locally
+This project developed in the course of SOEN341 at Concordia Unviersity.This web app will allow user to post question that users want to ask and answer question by other users.

-#### - Objective :
+### - Objective :
-To create a Stack Overflow clone with basic functions.
+Develop asking and answering platform, with goal to create the simple version of Stack Overlow

-#### - Core Features:
+### - Core Features:
 - Creating and adding a post
 - Voting on the post
 - Commenting on the post
-- Additional 4th feature chosen by team (to be discussed with TA)
+- Editing personal Info and other's personal Info
+- Login/Logout

 <br/>